IanDarwin/jwf-impls/README.md

 Each jwf.* subdirectory is an Eclipse Project containing one of the implementations;
 the name should make it clear which framework(s) is/are demonstrated.

+The jwf. at the front of the names are preserved in the Eclipse .project files so that if you add these to an existing Eclipse workspace, they will all cluster together.

 Do not expect consistency about the batch build system; some use Ant, some use Maven, maybe by the time you use this, some will use Gradle.
 Some probably have no build file.